 The Equator Principles are the financial industry's benchmark for determining, assessing and managing social and environmental risk in project financing.
-The Principles were first launched in June 2003 and were ultimately adopted by over forty financial institutions during a three year implementation period.
-The principles were subsequently revised in July 2006 to take into account the new performance standards approved by the World Bank Group's International Finance Corporation (IFC).
-The third iteration of the Principles was launched in June 2013 and it amplified the banks' commitments to social responsibility, including human rights, climate change, and transparency.
-Financial institutions adopt these principles to ensure that the projects they venture in are developed in a socially responsible manner and reflect sound environmental management practices.
+First launched in June 2003, the Principles were ultimately adopted by over forty financial institutions over a three-year implementation period.
+Since its adoption, the Principles have undergone a number of revisions, expanding the use of performance standards and signatory banks' banks' commitments to social responsibility, including human rights, climate change, and transparency.
+The fourth iteration of the Principles was launched in November 2019, incorporating amendments and new commitment to human rights, climate change, Indigenous Peoples and biodiversity related topics.
+Financial institutions adopt these principles to ensure that the projects they finance are developed in a socially responsible manner and reflect sound environmental management practices.
+As of 2019, 101 financial institutions have officially adopted the Equator Principles.

-- Vote for shareholder proposals seeking greater disclosure on the company's environmental and social practices, and/or associated risks and liabilities. - > Vote for shareholder proposals asking companies to report in accordance with the Global Reporting Initiative (GRI). - Vote for shareholder proposals seeking the preparation of sustainability reports. - > Vote for shareholder proposals to study or implement the CERES principles. - Vote for shareholder proposals to study or implement the Equator Principles.
+- Vote for shareholder proposals seeking greater disclosure on the company's environmental and social practices, and/or associated risks and liabilities. - Vote for shareholder proposals asking companies to report in accordance with the Global Reporting Initiative (GRI). - Vote for shareholder proposals seeking the preparation of sustainability reports. - Vote for shareholder proposals to study or implement the CERES principles. - Vote for shareholder proposals to study or implement the Equator Principles.